Tom-Johnston/Tom-Johnston.github.io/_posts/2020-07-16-the-longest-title-on-arxiv.md

 I can't remember exactly how this question came about but it was in a conversation with some coauthors (Alex Scott, Carla Groenland and Jane Tan) when we were starting to look at a problem for planar graphs and graphs embeddable on higher-dimensional surfaces.
 Planar graphs were the obvious starting point and I remarked that they certainly make the catchier title, or at least the shorter title.
 Somehow this lead to the question of how long the titles of papers get and the most obvious (and easily accessible) dataset is arXiv.

-Pulling all the metadata from arXiv is a relatively straightforward process as thye provide an [API](https://arxiv.org/help/oa/index) explicitly designed for bulk data access.
+Pulling all the metadata from arXiv is a relatively straightforward process as they provide an [API](https://arxiv.org/help/oa/index) explicitly designed for bulk data access.
 The standard is pretty well-documented and it didn't take long to write a basic harvester (code at the bottom of the page) to pull and parse the data in the `arXiv` format.
 There are a few things worth noting about the data though.

  - ArXiv must have used a different scheme for naming the categories before and there are a few categories which appear to have been renamed.
 There are also a couple of aliases which I mapped to their `math.XX` version.
     - `alg-geom: math.AG`